pwelagedara/spring-starter/README.md

 # spring-starter

 Having multiple classes with @SpringBootApplication is a bad idea.
 You will not do that in an actual application.
 I have done that just as a learning exercise.
+This implementation is in all_in_one branch.

 ## Running the project with Environment Variables